kafeinOmer/openhab-android/docs/USAGE.md

 #### Alarm Clock

-The e-Safe app will send the next wake-up time from your alarm clock app to the server.
+The e-SAFE app will send the next wake-up time from your alarm clock app to the server.

 Example item definition:
 ```java